ngr-drm/pokemons/README.md

   $ yarn test
 ```

-To approve the API access the automatic documentation: <a href="https://localhost:5000/pokemons-doc/v1/#/">Homologation API</a>
+With online application homologate the API accessing the automatic documentation: <a href="https://localhost:5000/pokemons-doc/v1/#/">Homologation API</a>